 About EGSH

 • Regulated government fees

-Different factual situations require careful reading of the GDRFA Dubai and the DLD rules before applying for 10‑year UAE residency by property investment.
+Different factual situations require careful reading of the GDRFA and DLD rules before applying for 10-year UAE residency through property investment.

-Under the GDRFA Dubai’s Golden Residence investor rules, if the qualifying asset is jointly owned, the value of the applicant’s share alone must be at least AED 2,000,000.
-In other words, it is not enough that the entire property is worth AED 2,000,000; your personal ownership share must independently reach that value.
+Under the GDRFA's Golden Residence investor rules, if the qualifying asset is jointly owned, the value of the applicant's share alone must be at least AED 2,000,000.
+It is not enough that the entire property is worth AED 2,000,000; the applicant's personal ownership share must independently reach that value.

 Combining Several Properties to Reach AED 2,000,000

-The DLD allows applicants to combine more than one property to reach the AED 2,000,000 threshold, provided that each property is registered under the applicant’s name.
-This is useful for investors who have built a portfolio of mid‑value units rather than a single high‑value asset.
-In such cases, the DLD issues the relevant title deeds or eCertificates of Title covering all properties being recognised for the threshold.
+The DLD allows applicants to combine more than one property to reach the AED 2,000,000 threshold, provided each property is registered under the applicant's name.
+This is useful for investors who have built a portfolio of mid-value units rather than a single high-value asset.
+The DLD issues the relevant title deeds or eCertificates of Title covering all properties being recognised for the threshold.

-The GDRFA Dubai’s investor service similarly permits a “group of properties” to be used, as long as their total certified value is at least AED 2,000,000.
+The GDRFA similarly permits a "group of properties" to be used, as long as their total certified value is at least AED 2,000,000.
 The combined value is then reflected in the property status statement or valuation certificates submitted with the Golden Residence application.

-The GDRFA Dubai and the DLD permit the use of mortgaged property for a UAE golden visa real estate investor application, subject to strict conditions.
-The GDRFA Dubai confirms that mortgaged properties can qualify if they meet the value threshold and other controls, and they may still be subject to the lien the GDRFA Dubai places for the duration of the Golden Residence.
+Both the GDRFA and the DLD permit the use of mortgaged property for a Golden Visa real estate investor application, subject to specific conditions.
+The GDRFA confirms that mortgaged properties can qualify if they meet the value threshold and other conditions.
+A temporary lien may be placed on the property for the duration of the Golden Residence.

+About EGSH